dhunt84971/cslogix/README.md

 This project is an independent derivative work and is not affiliated with or endorsed by the original maintainer or contributors.

+## Tooling

+The initial language port was assisted by automated tooling Claude Code and Iris (https://github.com/BeanSparrow/Iris), followed by manual review and refinement.
+These tools did not author or endorse this project.

 ## License

 This project is licensed under the APache 2.0 License - see the [LICENSE](LICENSE) file for details.